Call now in confidence immediate help & advice 24/7

 • Restlessness and agitation

-It is important to be aware of your potential triggers and understand how to manage your cravings to achieve long-term recovery after treatment.
-This may involve making some difficult decisions, such as spending time away from certain friends and changing your daily routines.
+It is important to be aware of your potential triggers and understand how to manage your cravings to achieve long-term recovery after drug and alcohol rehab treatment.

 Beat your cannabis addiction at a drug rehab in Plymouth – call us today on 0800 088 66 86